University of Nottingham: Jubilee Campus

-Jubilee Campus, designed by Sir Michael Hopkins, was opened by Queen Elizabeth II in 1999, and is approximately 1 mi from University Park.
-The campus' facilities house the Schools of Education and Computer Science, and The Nottingham University Business School.
-The site is also the home of The National College for School Leadership.
-Additional investment of £9.2 million in Jubilee Campus was completed in 2004, with a second building for Nottingham University Business School opened by Lord Sainsbury.
+The Jubilee Campus, designed by Sir Michael Hopkins, was opened by Queen Elizabeth II in 1999, and is approximately 1 mi from University Park.
+The campus houses the schools of education and computer science, along with the Nottingham University Business School.
+The site is also the home of the National College for School Leadership.
+A second building for the business school was opened by Lord Sainsbury in 2004.

 The environmentally friendly nature of the campus and its buildings have been a factor in the awards that it has received, including the Millennium Marque Award for Environmental Excellence, the British Construction Industry Building Project of the Year, the RIBA Journal Sustainability Award, and the Civic Trust Award for Sustainability.

-The Jubilee Campus won the commendation of the Energy Globe Award judges in 2005.
-The campus is distinct for its modern and unique architecture, culminating in Aspire, a 60-metre tall artistic structure is the tallest freestanding structure in the UK.
-The university plans to invest £200 million in a new scheme designed by Ken Shuttleworth, designer of the London 'Gherkin' and founder of Make Architects.
-However, the architecture of the Jubilee Campus is not admired by all, and the newly completed Amenities Building and YANG Fujia Building have been labelled the second worst new architectural design in Britain in a survey.

-The GlaxoSmithKline Carbon Neutral Laboratory is part of the university's School of Chemistry and is the UK's first carbon neutral laboratory.
+The Jubilee Campus was also commended by the Energy Globe Award judges in 2005.
+The GlaxoSmithKline Carbon Neutral Laboratory is part of the university's school of chemistry and was the UK's first carbon neutral laboratory.

 On 12 September 2014 a large fire broke out during its construction, resulting in the official opening being delayed until 2017.